ahmaduvais/Carbon-Institute/README.md

-# 🏫 Navy Children School Website
+# 🏫 Carbon Institute of Paramedical Science Website

-This is a **fully responsive** and **dynamic** school website built using **React, React Router, and Tailwind CSS**.
+This is a **fully responsive** and **dynamic** college website built using **React, React Router, and Tailwind CSS**.
-The website includes various pages such as **Home, About, Student Corner, CBSE Disclosure, Admission, Academics, Beyond Academics, Career, Major Events, Gallery, and Contact**.
+The website includes various pages such as **Home, About, Admission, Academics, Career, Major Events, Gallery, and Contact**.

 ---